 Lisa Ko is the author of The Leavers, a novel which was a finalist for the 2017 National Book Award for Fiction and won the 2016 PEN/Bellwether Prize for Socially Engaged Fiction, and was a finalist for the 2018 PEN/Hemingway Award and the 2017 Barnes and Noble Discover Great New Writers Award.
 The Leavers was named a best book of the year by NPR, Entertainment Weekly, BuzzFeed, The Los Angeles Times, Electric Literature, and others.
-Her writing has appeared in Best American Short Stories 2016, The New York Times, Apogee Journal, Narrative, O. Magazine, Copper Nickel, Storychord, One Teen Story, Brooklyn Review, and elsewhere.
-Lisa has been awarded fellowships and residencies from the New York Foundation for the Arts, the Lower Manhattan Cultural Council, the MacDowell Colony, the Helene Wurlitzer Foundation, Writers OMI at Ledig House, the Jerome Foundation, Blue Mountain Center, the Van Lier Foundation, Hawthornden Castle, the I-Park Foundation, the Anderson Center, the Constance Saltonstall Foundation, and the Kimmel Harding Nelson Center.
+Her writing has appeared in Best American Short Stories 2016, The New York Times, BuzzFeed, O. Magazine, and elsewhere.
+She has been awarded fellowships from the New York Foundation for the Arts, the Lower Manhattan Cultural Council, and the MacDowell Colony, among others.
+She is a Spring 2020 Shearing Fellow at the Beverly Rogers, Carol C. Black Mountain Institute at the University of Nevada, Las Vegas.
 Born in Queens and raised in Jersey, she lives in Brooklyn.

 The first of my family to be born in the US, I was a good observer and a better spy.
 My family ran a stand at local flea markets and craft shows, where I learned that inside every piece of so-called junk is the big, beating heart of a secret story.
 On long Saturday afternoons, as we sold doll clothes and spray-painted wooden teddy bear figurines, I’d listen to my parents talk about the uncle that gambled too much, the friend they called the Boogie King of Flushing, the distant cousin who had a bad marriage and a tragic death.
 These were stories about people I never saw in the books I’d binge read from the town library, and it’s that younger me, hungry and breathless to see herself on the page, that I write for today.